Azure-Samples/webapi-dotnet/docs/quickstart.md

 1. Log into your Azure account with `az login` and follow the prompts.
 1. List your available subscriptions with `az account list` and set the default by name or ID with `az account set -s <subName or subID>`
 1. Enter `az account show` to verify the correct subscription is selected.
-1. Enter `az ad sp create-for-rbac --role contributor --sdk-auth` to create a service principal.
+1. Enter `az ad sp create-for-rbac --role Contributor --scopes /subscriptions/{subscriptionId}` to create a service principal, replacing `subscriptionId` with your own subscription ID.

     > **Note:** This Service Principal will have subscription-wide contributor rights.
 This gives access to all resources in the subscription.